What makes me different:

 Now, how you provide this balance & what balance looks like depends on you & your pup because like I said before, we (including our pups) are all different & have different needs.
 Some pups can have more autonomy while others need more structure - it’s just the way it is.
 And yet, when we do provide the above, we create safety, which fosters the confidence & courage your pup needs to become the best version of themselves.

-Here’s one way I achieve balance and do me: My Crafts
+Two ways I achieve balance and do me: My Crafts AND My Shogs

-Developing your leadership and fostering a healthy relationship with your pup is the foundation for developing a balanced mindset (and behavior), improving learning (and learning experiences), strengthening obedience (and manners), and, ultimately, achieving results with your pup.
+Fostering a healthy relationship with your pup is the foundation for developing a balanced mindset (and behavior), improving learning (and learning experiences), and, ultimately, achieving results with your pup.